zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 ### C:  Reuse the fold on operator||

 Fold expression can often be emulate by making use of another fold expression.
 The is also true for the fold of the conditional operator.
-It can be emulated by the fold on operator|| [[5]](######[5] foonathan::blog(): Nifty Fold Expression Tricks: Get the nth element (where n is a runtime value) https://foonathan.net/2020/05/fold-tricks/).
+It can be emulated by the fold on operator|| [[5]](#5-foonathanblog-nifty-fold-expression-tricks-get-the-nth-element-where-n-is-a-runtime-value-httpsfoonathannet202005fold-tricks).

 ```C++
 #include <stdexcept>